BHTOM-Team/bhtom2/Documentation/Documentation.md

 ### Description

+## Token-Auth API

-The `token-auth` API allows users to obtain an authentication token by providing their username and password.
+The `token-auth` API provides a method for users to obtain an **authentication token** by submitting their `username` and `password`.
-With this token you can use all others API
+Once you have acquired this token, it allows you to access and utilize all other available APIs.

 ### Endpoint